 You will kneel to read my telling, squat perhaps in a few places.
 I apologize for the discomfort.
 Sometimes the tip of the nail skates away and the forming of words is disorderly.
 Reverend Father never likes that.
 He raps our fingers and makes us do it over.
 I stop this telling only when the lamp burns down.
 Then I sleep among my words.
 The telling goes on as dream and when I wake it takes time to pull away, leave this room and do chores.
 Chores that are making no sense.
 We clean the chipped chamber pot but are forbidden to use it.
 We build tall crosses for the graves in the meadow.
 We clean where Sir dies but are forbidden to be anywhere else in this house.
 Spiders reign in comfort and sparrows make nests.
 Mistress has cure but she is not well.
-All smiles and laughter are gone.
-Each time she returns from the village meeting house her eyes are nowhere and have no inside.
+Her heart is infidel.
+All smiles are gone.
+Each time she returns from the meeting house her eyes are nowhere and have no inside.
 Like the eyes of the women who examine me behind the closet door, Mistress' eyes only look out and what she is seeing is not to her liking.
-Her clothes are different.
+Her clothes are quiet.
 She prays much.
-We all Lina, Sorrow, her daughter and me are ordered to sleep either in the cowshed or the store room where bricks rope tools all manner of building waste are.
+We all Lina, Sorrow, her daughter and me she makes sleep either in the cowshed or the store room where bricks rope tools all manner of building waste are.
 No more hammocks under trees for Lina and me.
 No more fireplace for Sorrow and her baby girl.
 Mistress does not like the baby.
 One night in heavy rain Sorrow shelters herself and the baby here, downstairs behind the door in the room where Sir dies.
 Mistress slaps her face.
 Many times.
 She does not know I am here every night else she would whip me too as her piety demands.
 She is not the same.
 Neither is Sorrow.
 She is a mother now.
-Nothing more, nothing less and I like her devotion to her baby girl.
+Nothing more nothing less.
+I like her devotion to her baby girl.
 She will not be called Sorrow.
-She has changed her name and is planning escape.
+She has has changed her name and is planning escape.
 She wants me to go with her but I have a thing to finish here.
 Worse is how Mistress is to Lina.
 She requires her company on the way to church but sits her by the road because she cannot enter.
 Lina is forbidden to bathe in the river and must drive the plow alone.
 I am never hearing how they once talk and laugh together.
 Lina is wanting to tell me, remind me that she early warns me about you.
 But her reasons for the warning make the warning itself wrong.
 I am remembering what you tell me from long ago when Sir is alive.
 You say you see slaves freer than free men.
 One is a lion in the skin of an ass.
 The other is an ass in the skin of a lion.
 That it is the withering inside that enslaves and opens the door for what is wild.
 I know my withering is born in the Widow's closet.
-I know the claws of the feathered thing did break out on you because I can not stop them wanting to tear you open the way you tear me. ( over )
+I know the claws of the feathered thing did break out on you because I can not stop them wanting to tear you open the way you tear me.
+Still, there is another thing.
+A She-lion who does not.
+A lion who thinks his mane is all.